-In 1938, a special study was conducted at Harvard University looking for the answer to this question1.
+In 1938, a special study was conducted at Harvard University looking for the answer to raising successful people1.

-In the Harvard Grant Study, 268 male Harvard students, including John F. Kennedy, were tracked over the next seventy years.
-Their physical and emotional health were recorded, and their life successes, or the lack of, were analyzed2.
+In this Harvard Grant Study, the first study of its kind, 268 male Harvard students, including John F. Kennedy, were tracked over the next seventy years.
+Their physical and emotional health were recorded, and their successes, or the lack of, were analyzed2.

 Researcher arrived at one clear conclusion:

-Relationship is the secret to a successful and happy life.
+Relationship is the secret to a happy and successful life.
 Having a childhood in which one feels accepted and nurtured is one of the best predictors of adult success and well-being.

 This outcome was hardly surprising.

-According to the Attachment Theory proposed by Bowlby & Ainsworth in the 1950s, a child who has a warm and nurturing caretaker is much more likely to have positive development and outcomes in life.
+According to the Attachment Theory proposed by Bowlby & Ainsworth in the 1950s, a child who has a warm and nurturing caretaker develop secure attachment.
+A securely attached child is much more likely to have positive development and outcomes.

-Although the Harvard study has also found that recovering from a lousy childhood is possible, memories of a happy childhood are a lifelong source of strength.
+Although the Harvard research has also found that recovering from a lousy childhood is possible, memories of a happy childhood are a lifelong source of strength.

 So here it is…